The Role of Inflammation in the Development of Acne

 Inside of a comedone is little or no oxygen, because the clog prevents the entrance of it.
-The low-oxygen environment allows for acne bacteria, called Propionibacterium acnes (P. acnes) to grow rapidly.
+The low-oxygen environment allows for acne bacteria, called Cutibacterium acnes (C. acnes) to grow rapidly.
 The immune system views the overgrowth of these bacteria as "invaders," which in turn worsens inflammation in the acne lesion.
 The immune system reacts with:

 - Release of interleukin-8 (IL-8): IL-8 is an inflammatory molecule similar to IL-1 that acts slightly different in the skin.
-It is released when the rapidly growing P. acnes attaches to the immune-cells with a protein called toll-like receptor 2 (TLR2).
+It is released when the rapidly growing C. acnes attaches to the immune-cells with a protein called toll-like receptor 2 (TLR2).
 These cells surround the comedone.
-In other words, P. acnes attaches to TLR2 on immune-cells when it grows, and this triggers the immune-cells to release IL-8.
+In other words, C. acnes attaches to TLR2 on immune-cells when it grows, and this triggers the immune-cells to release IL-8.
 When IL-8 is released near the comedone, it recruits other immune-cells, called neutrophils, which begin attacking the comedone.
-The neutrophil attacks may cause the pore wall to rupture, which dramatically increases inflammation.4,5
+The neutrophil attacks may cause the pore wall to rupture, which dramatically increases inflammation.5,6